06/07/20 10:33 Filed in: Personal

 04/10/16 10:24 Filed in: Personal

 I turned 40.
 I've never been much concerned with aging, but this really affected me.
 Maybe because I assumed it wouldn't.
 I'm still moving forward, but I've had fairly frequent bouts of anxiety and sleepless nights.
 I've never feared death, I've feared not being done.
 I realize now one is never done and perhaps I actually have a very intense fear of death.

 I can't really complain about aging and that's kind of a pain.
-All but one of my friends are older than me, so I just get the "yep, preaching' to the choir" or "Ha, just wait till you're 50."
+All but one of my friends are older than me, so I just get the "yep, preachin' to the choir" or "Ha, just wait till you're 50."
 They aren't much help.
 I'm sure some things have been changing for me slowly for a while, but I also feel like I hit 40 and my warranty ran out.
 Things seem to just be breaking all the time now.

 My life has never and will have a normal path.
 School, job, family, career promotions, retirement.
 Upon crossing 40 I've now really been forced to adjust my thinking, what does it mean to be an adult without the mile markers most people measure their lives by?

 Someone on LinkedIn recently put out a call for help with a project and I volunteered.
 The project was a question asking for advice to young musicians.
 This is what I wrote:

 Don't be afraid to take chances when you're young.
 When you're 20 and have the energy and support at home is the time to load up your car and tour on the cheap playing everywhere you can, or travel the world, or go to college far from home (but take care of your health).
 By the time you're 40 life has a way of making huge changes more difficult, less likely, but maybe not impossible.
 I certainly can't stay up until 5am like I used to.